From the Holy Grail to the Holy City

 The lost cave in the Pyrenees

 In our opinion, the open question gives the chronicle of Sant Pere de Rodes, located on the above Mont Verdera, substantial credibility because a sacred vessel would be the ideal object for the loculus.
-It would be supported by the legend that Boniface VI had allegedly sent churchmen with the skull of St Peter and a vessel with Christ's blood in 608 CE to the Pyrenees and had them hidden in a cave because the Romans felt threatened by an attack of the Persians, see link.
+It would be supported by the legend that Boniface VI had sent churchmen with the skull of St Peter and a vessel with Christ's blood in 608 CE to the Pyrenees and had them hidden in a cave because the Romans felt threatened by an attack of the Persians, see link.

-A few centuries later, the priors of the monastery began to claim that its altar is built over this cave, which rewarded them with bulls from half a dozen popes, beginning with Urban II, who allowed them to dispense indulgences equal to St Peter in Rome.
+After a few centuries, the abbots of the monastery began to claim that its altar is built over this cave, which rewarded them with bulls from half a dozen popes, beginning with Urban II, who allowed them to dispense indulgences equal to St Peter in Rome.
 Consequently, the monastery became the wealthiest in north-eastern Spain, until it was partially destroyed during several wars with France. reasure hunters continued to search for the cave and used dynamite in the early 20th century until the ruin was protected by the Spanish goverment.
 Surprisingly, a hidden Roman structure of 25 x 7 metres was excavated in the 1990s inside the monastery's eastern wall.
 The archeologists date it from at least the 6th century, which proves that the cave was never found because the altar and small crypt below it are less than 20 metres from the structure .